jw120/fcc-recipe-box/README.md

 ## TODO

+* Modal title should not be "new recipe" when editting
+* Review code and comment all
 * Add delete recipe confirmation modal?
-* Use bootstrap accordian?
-* get rid of App
 * Add localStorage

+* Use iterators more? instesd of passing arrays?
+* Use immutable in forms?
 * Can we use destructuring instead of kv[0] etc
 * Other tests
 * Should we do something better with threading state into our components - forms?